CloudFramework-io/backend-core-python3/README.md

 pip install cloudframework
 ```

-copy the basic files to start working with your APIs developed in python
+copy the basic files to start working with your APIs developed in python, remamber change the version of your python version
 ```
-cp env/lib/python3.11/site-packages/cloudframework/python-dist/main.py .
+cp env/lib/python3.10/site-packages/cloudframework/python-dist/main.py .
 ```

 Now you have the following structure of files: